Skip to main content

 Situation

-Multiple wildfires are burning large swaths of Los Angeles County and have charred more than 30,000 acres, damaging or destroying thousands of structures, including homes, schools and businesses.
+Multiple wildfires have burned large swaths of Los Angeles County, charring more than 35,000 acres and damaging or destroying thousands of structures, including homes, schools and businesses.
 In the first week, more than two dozen people were confirmed dead and more than 150,000 residents were forced to evacuate for safety.
-By day seven, the two largest fires were less than 35 percent contained, and high winds prompted new red flag warnings.
-In Los Angeles, the fires are also producing smoke that has spread throughout the region, creating air quality alerts and raising health risks, especially for people with respiratory conditions such as asthma and COPD.
+More than two weeks after the Los Angeles wildfires began, the Palisades and Eaton fires were more than 70 percent contained, but dry winds continue to spark fires throughout the region, threatening homes and prompting evacuations.
+The fires are also producing smoke that has spread throughout the region, creating air quality alerts and raising health risks, especially for people with respiratory conditions such as asthma and COPD.
 Officials also warned residents in many areas not to drink or cook with tap water as the fires had damaged reservoirs and pumps, threatening water quality.
-Evacuations are still in order as dangerous conditions prevail from ongoing fires, dry winds, downed power lines, debris and inaccessibility to many devastated neighborhoods.
+Many devastated neighborhoods are inaccessible.

 Jake Wheeler (right) delivers a package of 300 N95 masks to Karla Rugamas (left) of Vida Mobile Clinic on Tuesday, January 14, 2025 in Granada Hills, California (Photo/Mike Demas).